maths/moodle-qtype_stack/doc/en/Developer/Syntax_numbers.md

 ## Practical implementation in STACK

-Students do not type in expression termination symbols `;`, freeing up this symbol for use in students' input for separating list items.
+Students do not type in expression termination symbols `;`, freeing up this symbol for use in students' input for separating list items, including lists which are arguments to functions.

 Internally, we retain strict Maxima syntax.  _Teachers must use strict Maxima syntax, so that numbers are typed in base 10, and the decimal point (`.`) must be used by teachers as the decimal separator._   This simplifies the problem considerably, as input parsing is only required for students' answers.

-Currently the only option available is "strict".
+1. Currently the only option available is "strict".
+2. TODO: `matrix([3,1415;2,71]).matrix([1];[2])` this example should be parsed, but currently the system rejects this.

 ## Practial implementation in other software